TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 I have big plans for 2.0!
 I'd like to add:

   - **User Permissions Management** to allow admins to allow general users to access certain views or features, but not others.
+  - More advanced **Organization Management** features.
+Right now the only Platoons/Squads/Teams available are built in, but the next version will allow full CRUD of these unit types.
   - A complete **ChangeLog** feature for 100% accountability of records modifications.
   - Something called a **Unit Manning Report**, or **UMR**.
 This is a document the Army uses to visually represent the role assignments of each servicemember, as well as the servicemembers' qualifications in things like medical training, marksmanship, and schools like Ranger or Air Assault.
   - Built-in **Sorting & Filtering** in the *Record/Index* view.
 This will require at minimum JavaScript, and maybe more stuff I don't know yet.
 But I'll be learning JavaScript next, plus lots of other things, so these features will be added to the next version!